markdabe912/hybrid_cnn_vit/README.md

 ### 9.1.
 Run the Script
    - requires installation of opencv and Pillow versions compatible with numpy 1.26.4.
-Note these are not included in the requirement file because of installation issues encountered.
-Please install separately before running and be aware of opencv silently upgrading numpy from 1.26.4 to numpy 2+.
+Note these are not included in the requirement.txt file because of installation issues encountered.
+Please install separately before running and be aware of opencv-python silently upgrading numpy 1.26.4 to numpy 2+.
    - update checkpoint path in the file if you want to use another model different from the best model
    - update test_image with the file name of the image you want to generate attention map for e.g "00000008_002.png"
    - update path to where to save the generated attention map plot.
-Default is the results folder that is on the same        level as the scripts folder
+Default is the results folder.

 ### 9.2 location
 - "./Combine_Data_Code/generate_attnmaps.py"